-Full TitleA Phase 1 Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 Monoclonal Antibody (BMS-986016) Administered Alone and in Combination with Anti-PD-1 Monoclonal Antibody (Nivolumab, BMS-936558) in Advanced Solid Tumors
+Full TitleA Phase 1/2a Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 Monoclonal Antibody (BMS-986016) Administered Alone and in Combination with Anti-PD-1 Monoclonal Antibody (Nivolumab, BMS-936558) in Advanced Solid Tumors

-Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
+Nivolumab is a form of immunotherapy.
+It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s immune system.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

 BMS986016 is an investigational drug also designed to provoke an immune response against cancer cells.
 While nivolumab targets PD-1, BMS-986016 targets a protein called LAG-3.
 In this study, researchers want to find the highest dose of BMS-986-016 that can be given alone and in combination with nivolumab in patients with solid tumors that have spread despite prior therapy.

-Nivolumab is approved for treating melanoma, some non-small cell lung cancers, and previously treated advanced renal cell cancer; its use for treating other cancers is considered investigational.
+Nivolumab is approved for treating several types of cancer; its use in this study is considered investigational.
 Both nivolumab and BMS-986016 are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: